wmvolckmann/wmvolckmann.github.io/about/about.md

 but I'm actually not a blowhard -- it's just a habit you pick up when you are in a family of multiple *William Volckmann*s.
 And on that note, you can call me whatever you want.

+### Background

-Anyway, I'm from Wisconsin (mind the accent) and I earned my bachelor of science degree from the University of Wisconsin - Madison in 2015, majoring in economics and math.
+I'm from Wisconsin (mind the accent) and I earned my bachelor of science degree from the University of Wisconsin--Madison in 2015, having majored in economics and math.
 After doing some work for Paul Romer with NYU's Marron Institute (on nothing economics related but I still feel the need to name-drop), I made my way to Davis to start my PhD in economics.

+### Personal

 I like music.
-It seems to me like everyone else uses music as a background distaction while focusing primarily on something else -- listening to music while driving to work, while lifting weights, while studying.
-So I guess it makes me a bit strange that I actually listen to music as an activity by itself.
+I'm a bit weird in that I actually listen to music as an activity by itself, not just as a background boredom killer while driving to work or lifting weights or whatever, which seems to be the norm.
 I like making music, too -- I've recorded a couple of albums under the name Wimivo.
 The material is mostly "okay" with occasional flashes of "not bad."
 Feel free to listen if you are sufficiently bored.

 * [Wimivo - Don't Cry, Euphoria](https://youtu.be/LpcQloSq6Rs?list=PL1cbDCwiXI8QxI4T0Gn_ag4lU8STSPUvO)